-In the Crunch context, metadata description documents can include comprehensive information about the schema, the foundational information that forms the Variable Tree.
+In the Crunch context, metadata description documents can include comprehensive information about the schema, the foundational information that forms the Variable Sidebar.
 This includes things like foldering and information that defines derived variables.

 Using a CSV + json metadata document automates the setup of a dataset.
 It is far superior to using SPSS files, but requires investment in ensuring the metadata description document conforms to how Crunch reads a schema.